Team Building Activities for Preschool Teachers

 • What would the title of your autobiography be?

-• What’s your ideal day off?
+• What does your ideal day off look like?

-Have a quick debrief when everyone gets back by asking each team member to share one thing they learned about their walking partner.
+Hold a quick debrief when everyone gets back by asking each team member to share one thing they learned about their walking partner.

 Obstacle course